MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Operations Manager Data Warehouse database

 > [!NOTE]
-> The Operations Manager Data Warehouse is also referred to as the "Reporting Data Warehouse" database in some documentation.
+> The Operations Manager Data Warehouse is also referred to as the "Reporting Data Warehouse" database, or just "Data Warehouse" in some documentation.

 System Center - Operations Manager inserts data into the data warehouse in near-real time, it's important to have sufficient capacity on this server that supports writing all of the data that is being collected to the data warehouse.
 As with the Operations Manager database, the most critical resource on the data warehouse is the storage I/O subsystem.
 On most systems, loads on the data warehouse are similar to the Operations Manager database, but they can vary.
 In addition, the workload put on the data warehouse by reporting is different than the load put on the Operations Manager database by Operations console usage.